Ev0rain/StegaPW/README.md

 - **Key Management**:
   - Generates and securely stores an encryption key for encrypting and decrypting passwords.

-## Prerequisites
+## Prerequisites and Installation

 - Python 3.7+
-- Required libraries:
-  - `Pillow`: For image manipulation.
-  - `cryptography`: For encryption and decryption.

-Install the dependencies using pip:
+- Clone the repository to your machine
+- Install dependecies trough `requirements.txt`

 ```bash
 pip install pillow cryptograph